Water Ways

 “To bathe is not to swim,” conservative Bavarian prime minister Markus Söder of the Christian Social Union was quick to point out, “and to swim in a river is a completely different experience from going to a lido.”
 Söder is a strong sup-porter of the Isarflussbad, promising “a substantial sum” in state support.
 That this approach works, he argues, can be seen in Bern and Zurich, with their ubiquitous Badis, as well as the harbour baths in Copenhagen, which attract locals and visitors alike.
 If everything falls into place, Isarflussbad could open as soon as 2020, welcoming up to 3,000 visitors every day.
 “Other European cities show us it’s possible, so we should speed up the planning now,” says Munich’s deputy mayor Josef Schmid, joking that, if needed, he would even be willing to serve as pool attendant.

 Erschienen in Monocle Bavaria Newspaper am 1.
-October 2018.
+Oktober 2018.